pycoder08/ExamRandomizerScript/README.md

 4. Return to your sheet, click "Tayba > Generate Exam & Answer Key"
    ![Menu Screenshot](guide.png)
 5. Open target folder to find the generated exam and answer key documents.

+Credit to the Tayba Foundation for original source code